saiswaruprath/ServerlessWebApp/README.md

 In order for the guestbook to write entries to the Cloudant database and subsequently read entries from the database, you will use Cloud Functions.
 In this section, you need to create actions with IBM Cloud Functions to write the guestbook entries to Cloudant.
 A sequence of two actions will be used to create the entries in Cloudant.
 Given a name, email address, and comment, the sequence will create a document to be persisted and store that document in your Cloudant database.

+### Step 3: Create actions to retrieve guestbook entries
+In this step, you need to create a sequence that again consists of two actions, but this sequence will be used to retrieve guestbook entries stored in the Cloudant database.
+This sequence will list all documents from the database, format the documents, and return them.